viktoriaOV/testingconferences.github.io/README.md

   - Include the year
     - Sometimes workshops use a version instead of a the year
       - Example: Workshop on Performance and Reliability (WOPR) 24
   - Don't include the @ symbol for the twitter handle.
-If there is no twitter option, leave it blank
+If there is no twitter option, leave it blank.

 ## Eligible Conferences and Workshops

 Focus is a goal of this project and as a result, only conferences and workshops that are specifically for software testing are listed.
 That means that if a conference covers software testing, but is not specifically for testers, then it is left out.

 A good rule of thumb for whether a conference should be included is if its name includes either Testing or Test and how it describes itself.

-_A separate repo_

-At the moment the repository is under my Github account (as you can see).
-In the near future I'd like to broaden things a bit by transferring it into a separate organization where many people could help guide it’s path.